paaguti/textadept-yaml/README.md

 # textadept-yaml

-A pure Lua implementation of the original `textadept-yaml` module.
+A pure Lua implementation with much code from the original `textadept-yaml` module.
-Currently works on errors detected by `yamllint`
+Currently shows errors detected by `yamllint`

 ## Instalation